TheoryOfNekomata/react-testing-demo/README.md

-# Add test logic
+# Add basic component code

-We attempt to shallow-render the component here.

-The test should fail because we are not importing a React component from the test file.
+To satisfy the previous test, we add basic component code.